Rohit-Saini7/17-Sort-Without-Articles/README.md

 # Seventeenth challange of [JavaScript30](https://javascript30.com/)

-.
+In this challange I learned hot to sort an array by removing certain parts from elements.
 To experience on your own visit [here](https://rohit-saini7.github.io/17-Sort-Without-Articles/).

 ## What is JavaScript 30